My Account

 Creating a resume with our builder is incredibly simple.
 Follow our step-by-step guide and use content from Certified Professional Resume Writers to have a resume ready in minutes.

-The best references to add are working professionals related to the industry to which you are applying but unrelated to you in a familial sense.
-Try and get as diverse a group as possible (not all direct supervisors).
+The best references to add are working professionals related to the industry you are applying to but unrelated to you in a familial sense.
+Try to get as diverse a group as possible (not all direct supervisors).

-Here are types of references to include on your resume references list:
+Here are eight types of people to include on your resume references list:

 • Former employer